Insurance

-It’s tough running a small business in Canada; you have customers, employees, and the day-to-day to worry about.
-But there’s one increasingly pressing threat that you can’t ignore: cyberattacks.
-Whether you’re running a café, boutique, or freelance business, hackers view you as an easy mark.
-One data breach may cost you thousands and ruin your reputation.
+Running a small business in Canada is hard work; there are customers and employees to think about, and the day-to-day to worry about.
+But there’s one threat that you can’t ignore, and it is growing: cyberattacks.
+Whether you run a café, boutique, or freelance business, hackers see you as an easy target.
+One data breach could cost you thousands and destroy your reputation.
 So, is cyber liability insurance necessary for small businesses?
-The short answer: absolutely.
-Here’s why.

 A lot of bosses tend to believe that hackers only target big corporations.
 That’s a dangerous myth.
 Smaller operations are frequently sought after by cybercriminals because they are usually less secure.
 A lone phishing email or a single malware download can leave your sensitive information vulnerable and bring your business to a grinding halt.